June 20th, 2015

-The unprecedented intervention by China’s authorities to backstop China’s stock market reveals widening policy tensions in China’s leaderships financial reform agenda.
+The unprecedented intervention by China's authorities to backstop China's stock market crash in July 2015 highlighted the policy tensions in China's leaderships financial reform agenda.

 After a year long stock market boom, the investor sell-off from mid-June to early-July saw stock prices fall about 30 percent from their peak and wiped out around three trillion Chinese Yuan in market value.